t-gummer/RADins/README.md

 The `fwdSlash` package provides a number of add-ins that extend the capabilities of RStudio.
-The motivation for this package is an add-in allows you to paste file paths into RStudio from a Windows machine.
+The motivation for this package is an add-in that allows you to paste file paths into RStudio from a Windows machine.
 This will usually mean replacing backslashes (`\`) with forwardslashes (`/`)—hence the name `fwdSlash`—.

 The package also includes others add-ins that perform other special